PedroZappa/42_push_swap/README.md

 Since an algorithm's running time usually varies between different inputs of the same size, it is common to consider primarily the **worst-case time complexity**.

-**Time Complexity** is generally expressed as a function of the input size.
+**Time Complexity** is generally expressed as a **function of the input size**.
 Such a function is often very difficult to define, and since its running time is usually inconsequential, it is customary to focus on the **asymptotic behaviour** of the complexity.

 > [!Note]
 >